Pre-processing

 Arguments

-X: Asset price data (timestamps × assets).F: Optional Factor price data (timestamps × factors).Rb: Optional Benchmark price data (timestamps × assets) or (timestamps × 1).iv: Optional Implied volatility data.ivpa: Optional Implied volatility risk premium adjustment.ret_method: Return calculation method (:simpleor:log).padding: Whether to pad missing values in returns calculation.missing_col_percent: Maximum allowed fraction(0, 1]of missing values per column (asset + factor).missing_row_percent: Maximum allowed fraction(0, 1]of missing values per row (timestamp).collapse_args: Arguments for collapsing the time series (e.g., to lower frequency).map_func: Optional function to apply to the data before returns calculation.join_method: How to join asset and factor data (:outer,:inner, etc.).impute_method: Optional imputation method for missing data.
+X: Asset price data (observations × assets).F: Optional Factor price data (observations × factors).B: Optional Benchmark price data (observations × assets) or (observations × 1).iv: Optional Implied volatility data.ivpa: Optional Implied volatility risk premium adjustment.ret_method: Return calculation method (:simpleor:log).padding: Whether to pad missing values in returns calculation.missing_col_percent: Maximum allowed fraction(0, 1]of missing values per column (asset + factor).missing_row_percent: Maximum allowed fraction(0, 1]of missing values per row (timestamp).collapse_args: Arguments for collapsing the time series (e.g., to lower frequency).map_func: Optional function to apply to the data before returns calculation.join_method: How to join asset and factor data (:outer,:inner, etc.).impute_method: Optional imputation method for missing data.

 Returns